kastle-lab/kastle-drawbridge/README.md

     - Control flow statements (if, else, loops).
     - Functions and modules in Python.

-## Ontology Learning (Weeks 4-13):
+## Knowledge Graph Lesson Plan (Weeks 4-9):

-* Weeks 4-5: Introduction to Ontology and Use Case Documentation
+* Weeks 4: Introduction to Ontology and Use Case Documentation
     - Understand the basics of ontology and its applications.
     - Learn to document use cases that guide the ontology development process.
     - Introduction to KASTLE lab resources for Ontology Development (Foundry, rdflib-starter.py)

-* Weeks 6-7: Competency Questions and Schema Design with yEd
+* Weeks 5-6: Competency Questions and Schema Design with yEd
     - Understand the importance of competency questions in guiding ontology development.
     - Introduction to yEd for designing schema diagrams.

-*  Weeks 8-9: Ontology Development with Protégé
+*  Weeks 6-7: Ontology Development with Protégé
     - Use Protégé or a similar ontology editor for creating and visualizing ontologies.
     - Understand ontology design concepts and best practices.

+* Weeks 8: Knowledge Graph Building and Project Development
+    - Building a simple knowledge graph using Python, RDFLib, and ontologies.
+    - Work on a final project, applying ontology building and Python development skills to create a knowledge graph.

-* Weeks 10-11: Triplestore Basics and Jena Fuseki
+* Weeks 9: Triplestore Basics and Jena Fuseki
     - Introduction to triplestores, such as Jena Fuseki, and their role in storing and querying RDF data.
     - Setting up Jena Fuseki: Learn how to set up and use Jena Fuseki.

-* Weeks 12-13: Knowledge Graph Building and Project Development
-    - Building a simple knowledge graph using Python, RDFLib, and ontologies.
-    - Work on a final project, applying ontology building and Python development skills to create a knowledge graph.